matomo-org/developer-documentation/docs/tracking-javascript.md

 *   `setCustomUrl( string )` - Override the page's reported URL
 *   `setReferrerUrl( string )` - Override the detected Http-Referer
 *   `setSiteId( integer )` - Specify the website ID.
 Redundant: can be specified in `getTracker()` constructor.
+*   `setApiUrl( string )` - Specify the Piwik HTTP API URL endpoint.
+Points to the root directory of piwik, e.g. http://piwik.example.org/ or https://example.org/piwik/.
+This function is only useful when the 'Overlay' report is not working.
+By default you do not need to use this function.
 *   `setTrackerUrl( string )` - Specify the Piwik server URL.
 Redundant: can be specified in `getTracker()` constructor.
 *   `setDownloadClasses( string | array )` - Set classes to be treated as downloads (in addition to piwik_download)
 *   `setDownloadExtensions( string )` - Set list of file extensions to be recognized as downloads.
 Example: 'doc|pdf|txt'